rweigel/phys305/flux.md

 $\displaystyle\Phi_E=E_o\pi R^2$

-**Check**: Because the electric field is the same everwhere and using the field line/particle flow analogy, we expect that if the shell had a circular cap on the bottom, the flux through the cap would be the same magnitude as the flux through the shell but negative.
+**Check**: Because the electric field is the same everywhere and using the field line/particle flow analogy, we expect that if the shell had a circular cap on the bottom, the flux through the cap would be the same magnitude as the flux through the shell but negative.
 The field is perpendicular to the cap but in the direction opposite to the normal vector, so $\Phi_E=-E_o (\pi R^2)$, as expected.
-(Later we will see that even with an electric field that was not uniform, the fluxes would still add to zero provided that there are no charges inside the closed surface formed by the shell and cap.)
+(Later, we will see that even with an electric field that was not uniform, the fluxes would still add to zero provided that there are no charges inside the closed surface formed by the shell and cap.)

 A related problem is to compute the flux through a full sphere.
 You can do this without calculation by drawing the electric field and using symmetry.
 At each point on the top of the sphere, there is a differential element with a positive flux that is equal and opposite to a differential element with a negative flux on the bottom part of the sphere.
 As a result, the answer is zero for a closed sphere.